ansiwen/ptrguard/README.md

 # PtrGuard
 [![Build Status](https://github.com/ansiwen/ptrguard/actions/workflows/go.yml/badge.svg)](https://github.com/ansiwen/ptrguard/actions)

-PtrGuard is a small Go package that allows to pin a Go pointer (that is pointing to memory allocated by the Go runtime) so that it will not be touched by the garbage collector.
-This can be either done directly with the `Pin()` function, in which case the pointer will be pinned, until the `Unpin()` method of the returned value is called.
-Alternatively a `Scope()` can be created, which provides a `Pinner` function.
-In this case the pointer is pinned until the scope is left.
+PtrGuard is a small Go package that allows to pin objects referenced by a Go pointer (that is pointing to memory allocated by the Go runtime) so that it will not be touched by the garbage collector.
+This is done by creating a `Pinner` object that has a `Pin()` method, which accepts a pointer of any type and pins the referenced object, until the `Unpin()` method of the same `Pinner` is called.
+A `Pinner` can be used to pin more than one object, in which case `Unpin()` releases all the pinned objects of a `Pinner`.

-Pinned Go pointers can either be directly stored in C memory with the `Poke()` method, or are allowed to be contained in Go memory that is passed to C functions, which both usually violates the [pointer passing rules](https://golang.org/cmd/cgo/#hdr-Passing_pointers).
+Go pointers to pinned objects can either be directly stored in C memory with the `Store()` method, or are allowed to be contained in Go memory that is passed to C functions, which both usually violates the [pointer passing rules](https://golang.org/cmd/cgo/#hdr-Passing_pointers).
 In the second case you might need the `NoCheck()` helper function to call the C function in a context, where the cgocheck debug feature is disabled.
 This is necessary because PtrGuard